Ronson1909/openhab2-addons/addons/binding/org.openhab.binding.silvercrestwifisocket/README.md

 ## Thing Configuration

-To configure a Wifi Socket manually only the mac address is required.
+To configure a Wifi Socket manually the mac address and the vendor is required.
 You can check the Wifi Socket mac address in your router or using some mobile app.
+Supported vendors are either Silvercrest (Lidl) or EasyHome (Aldi).

 Wifi Socket thing parameters: